dice-group/dice-template-library/README.md

 ### `switch_cases`

-Use runtime values in compile-time context.
+Use runtime values in a compile-time context.
 This is realised by instantiating ranges of values at compile-time and dispatching to the correct version at runtime.
 You can add fallbacks for when the runtime value lies outside the range defined.
 By using `switch_cases` inside of `switch_cases` multidimensional ranges can be handled as well.
 Examples can be found [here](examples/examples_switch_cases.cpp).